The COVID-19 global pandemic had a detrimental effect on many businesses, but there were some sectors...

 There are also maximum shareholding limits that an investor can hold.
 If all these conditions are met investors can invest substantial amounts of money with Income Tax reliefs.

 The investment limits for the SEIS are much smaller than for the EIS and this is reflected with the higher Income Tax reliefs offered for investing in very early stage start-ups.
 However, no investments in either of these schemes should be undertaken without proper research and the full knowledge that any capital invested is at risk.
 Any potential investor must carefully examine the pros and cons of making any investment.

-We look forward to hearing from any business owners who would like to know more about attracting investment under the SEIS or EIS scheme or from any investors looking for an opportunity for capital growth together with excellent tax benefits.
+We look forward to hearing from business owners wanting to know more about attracting investment under SEIS or EIS.
+We'd also love to talk to any investors looking for an opportunity for capital growth together with excellent tax benefits.
 Contact us today with any questions, we would be happy to assist you.